cloudflare/cloudflare-docs/content/images/pricing.md

 The Images Light plan lets you transform images that are stored outside of Cloudflare Images without purchasing any storage.

-Each unique transformation is billed once per 30 day period, regardless of cache.
+Each unique transformation is billed once per 30-day period, regardless of cache.
 The 30-day period begins when the unique transformation is first made.

 To use Images Light, select **Use my own storage** when purchasing Images in the dashboard.